JohnBatmanMySlinky/PBRJ/README.md

 - Triangles using UInt16 when small enough?
     - seems like I get a very small pay off when I did a quick test.
 - tuple of lights instead of vector?
-- can I make rays immutable and re-instantiate when mutation is needed?
+- ~~can I make rays immutable and re-instantiate when mutation is needed?~~ No performance boost observed.

 # Beyond PBRT
 - Denoiser.
 Opportunity for ML here?